About the LIFE Center

 The Hereditary Oncology Prevention and Evaluation (HOPE) Program is designed for anyone who is worried about his or her own personal cancer risk or about cancer within the family.

-It is especially helpful for families with any of the following:
+It is especially helpful for individuals or families with any of the following:

-- Personal or family history of breast, colon or uterine cancer diagnosed before age 50
+- Breast, colon, or uterine cancer diagnosed before age 50

-- Multiple relatives with same type of cancer on the same side of the family
+- 3 or more relatives with the same type of cancer on the same side of the family

 What you should expect during your visit